jam01/SRS-Template/srs-template.md

 ➥ Provide interface definitions sufficient for implementation and test.

+💡 Tips:
+- Use interface control documents or schemas where appropriate and reference them here.

 #### 3.1.1 User Interfaces
 💬 _Describes how users interact with the system at a logical level._